mynux/jekyll-hashtags/README.md

 gems:
   - jekyll-hashtags
 ```
-In any page or post, use @hashtags as you would normally, e.g.
+In any page or post, use #hashtags as you would normally, e.g.

->  Hey #TradeWar, what do you think of this?
+>  Hey #AmazonGo, what do you think?

 ## Development